Oceano Cruz

-Oceano Andrade da Cruz (born 29 July 1962), known simply as Oceano, is a Portuguese former professional footballer, currently a manager.
+Oceano Andrade da Cruz (born 29 July 1962), known simply as Oceano, is a Portuguese former professional footballer.

 A defensive midfielder with tremendous physical strength and leadership skills as his main assets, he was widely regarded as the best footballer ever hailing from Cape Verde, and represented most notably Sporting CP, appearing in more than 400 official matches for the club over 11 seasons (two separate spells).

 Having earned more than 50 caps for Portugal, Oceano played with his adopted nation at Euro 1996.
+He later worked briefly as a manager.

 Club career

 Born in São Vicente, Cape Verde, Oceano's family immigrated to Portugal when he was a child.
-He started his career at Almada A.C. in the lower leagues and, after spells in the second division with Odivelas F.C. and C.D.
-Nacional, signed with Sporting CP for the 1984–85 season.
+He started his career at Almada in the lower leagues and, after spells in the Segunda Liga with Odivelas and Nacional, signed with Sporting CP for the 1984–85 season.

 Oceano was an undisputed starter for the Lisbon side during his stay, which consisted at first of seven seasons.
 In 1991, he moved alongside compatriot and teammate Carlos Xavier to Spain's Real Sociedad, where the pair was equally influential, having been reunited with former Sporting boss John Toshack.

-Both Oceano and Xavier returned to the Lions in the summer of 1994, and the former continued to perform at a consistent level until the end of the 1997–98 campaign, when he was almost 36; his Sporting trophies consisted, however, of a single Taça de Portugal, in 1995.
-He wrapped up his career in 1999, after a stint in France with Toulouse FC.
+Both Oceano and Xavier returned to the Lions in the summer of 1994, and the former continued to perform at a consistent level until the end of the 1997–98 campaign, when he was 36; his Sporting trophies consisted, however, of a single Taça de Portugal, in 1995.
+He wrapped up his career in 1999, following a stint in France with Toulouse that ended in relegation to Ligue 2.

 After retiring, Oceano worked as a color commentator for several TV networks.
-In early March 2011, he returned to his main club Sporting, joining newly appointed José Couceiro's coaching staff; exactly one year after, he moved in the same capacity to U.D.
-Leiria under another old Sporting acquaintance, José Dominguez.
+In early March 2011, he returned to his main club Sporting, joining newly appointed José Couceiro's coaching staff; exactly one year after, he moved in the same capacity to União de Leiria under another old Sporting acquaintance, José Dominguez.

-Oceano started the 2012–13 season in charge of Sporting's reserves in the Segunda Liga.
-On 4 October 2012, however, following Ricardo Sá Pinto's dismissal, he was named caretaker manager of the first team.
+Oceano started the 2012–13 season in charge of Sporting's reserves in the second division.
+On 4 October 2012, however, following Ricardo Sá Pinto's dismissal, he was named as caretaker manager of the first team.

-Oceano's tenure as head coach of Sporting first consisted of three away games and losses – against FC Porto in the league (2–0), against Moreirense F.C. in the domestic cup (3–2) and at K.R.C.
-Genk in the UEFA Europa League group stage (2–1)– and his spell ended on 29 October 2012 with a 0–0 home draw with Académica de Coimbra in the national championship.
+Oceano's tenure as head coach of Sporting first consisted of three away games and losses – against Porto in the league (2–0), against Moreirense in the domestic cup (3–2) and at Genk in the group stage of the UEFA Europa League (2–1)– and his spell ended on 29 October 2012 with a 0–0 home draw with Académica de Coimbra in the Primeira Liga.